pbinkley/microcopying_1940/index.markdown

 Hunter Electro Copyist which is essentially a photostating device.
-You put your original here (demonstrating), a sheet of photostat paper on the top, close the lid, the clock ticks away for a few seconds, the lid flies up and you have your copy. <span style="page" id="page284">[p.284]</span> The advantage is you can develop that within a moment or two at that point and then you know whether your print is any good.
+You put your original here (demonstrating), a sheet of photostat paper on the top, close the lid, the clock ticks away for a few seconds, the lid flies up and you have your copy. <span class="page" id="page284">[p.284]</span> The advantage is you can develop that within a moment or two at that point and then you know whether your print is any good.
 It is also advantageous in that it is no heavier than a portable typewriter.
 In other words, let's read into the record that